Helping our customers win by doing what others can't or won't

 Rollguard’s 100-percent recycled fiber cradles carry one final, but very important, feature of value to Nitto Europe and its customers.

 “Using cradles that are made from recycled fiber and are 100-percent recyclable supports our reputation as a clean, green, healthy company,” Timmermans said.
-“We are working hard to reduce the amount of packaging material we use.
+“We are working hard to reduce packaging material we use.
 We want to become an even greener company, to use recycled packaging and reusable packaging.
 That’s my job, to work on that.”